 Colby is committed to nurturing environmental awareness through its academic program as well as through its activities on campus and beyond.
 As a local and global environmental citizen, the College adheres to the core values of respect for the environment and sustainable living.
 Colby seeks to lead by example and fosters morally responsible environmental stewardship.
 Environmentally safe practices inform and guide campus strategic planning, decision making, and daily operations.
 We urge community members to recognize personal and institutional responsibilities for reducing impact on the local and global environment.
 Finally, we recognize that achieving environmental sustainability will be an ongoing challenge that evolves as we become more aware and educated as a community.

 Colby is a private, coeducational liberal arts college that admits students and makes personnel decisions on the basis of the individual’s qualifications to contribute to Colby’s educational objectives and institutional needs.
-The principle of not discriminating on the basis of race, color, age, sex, sexual orientation, gender identity, religion, parental or marital status, national or ethnic origin, political beliefs, veteran or military status, or disability unrelated to job or course of study requirements is consistent with the mission of a liberal arts college and the law.
+The principle of not discriminating on the basis of race, color, age, sex, sexual orientation, gender identity, religion, parental or marital status, national or ethnic origin, caste, political beliefs, veteran or military status, or disability unrelated to job or course of study requirements is consistent with the mission of a liberal arts college and the law.
 Colby is an affirmative action/equal opportunity employer and operates in accordance with federal and state laws regarding nondiscrimination.

 Prohibition of Harassment or Intimidation

-Harassment or intimidation based on race, age, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, parental or marital status, political beliefs and ideas, veteran or military status, or disability results in loss of self-esteem for the victim and in the deterioration of the quality of the classroom, social, or workplace environment.
+Harassment or intimidation based on race, age, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, caste, parental or marital status, political beliefs and ideas, veteran or military status, or disability results in loss of self-esteem for the victim and in the deterioration of the quality of the classroom, social, or workplace environment.
 Neither the law nor College regulation permit harassment or intimidation as defined in relevant College these policies.
 Both racial and sexual harassment are illegal under state and federal law.
 Harassment or intimidation by one’s peers, by any student, or by any employee of the College will not be tolerated.
 Possible penalties for those found guilty of harassment or intimidation include probation, suspension, expulsion, termination of employment, and civil or criminal lawsuits.
 Those in positions of authority in all sectors of the College community must recognize that there is always an element of power in their relationships with persons having less authority.
 Faculty members must be aware that they can unexpectedly find themselves responsible for the instruction or evaluation of any student at the College.
 It is, therefore, the responsibility of the person in authority not to abuse that power.
 Relationships between consenting adults that would otherwise be acceptable can pose problems when one of the two has any kind of authority over the other.
 Such relationships should be avoided.

 Prohibition of Sexual Misconduct